cronokirby/cait-sith/docs/orchestration.md

 # Graph

-Here's a figure describing the dependencies between the different phases.
+Here's a figure describing the dependencies between the different phases:

 <img src="./images/dependencies.svg" onload="SVGInject(this)">